In order to conduct a fireworks display on or over navigable waters, you will need to submit an application form to

 Department of Transport's Marine Officers controlling the on-water activities for the event recommend boat owners complete a thorough check of safety equipment on board their vessel and ensure navigation lights are working.

 It is also recommended that lifejackets, distress flares and a suitable anchor be carried on board when on the river.
 For additional information such as where to go and how to get there visit the City of Perth Australia Day Skyworks website.

-An 8 knot speed limit will be in place from the Narrows Bridge to Causeway Bridges including all of Perth water from 3.00pm on the 26 January 2020 until sunrise on 27 January 2020.
+An 8 knot speed limit will be in place from the Narrows Bridge to Causeway Bridges including all of Perth Water from 3:00pm on the 26 January 2022 until sunrise on 27 January 2022.
 This excludes the existing 5 knot speed restricted area on the Perth side of Heirisson Island.

-The centre section of Perth water (as marked in yellow, please refer to the map) will be closed to all vessels from 6.00pm until 9.45pm, including passenger pick up and drop off from Barrack Street and Mend Street jetties, pick up and drop off from Elizabeth Quay is allowed but a 10 minute time limit applies.
+The centre section of Perth Water (as marked in yellow, please refer to the map) will be closed to all vessels from 3:00 pm until 9:45 pm including passenger pick up and drop off from Barrack Street and Mend Street jetties, pick up and drop off from Elizabeth Quay is allowed but a 10 minute time limit applies.

-- There will be an exclusion zone (as marked in red, please refer to map) around the firework barges and pontoons within Perth water from 6.00 pm on the 25 January 2020 until 8.00 am on the 27 January 2020.
+- There will be an exclusion zone (as marked in red, please refer to map) around the firework barges and pontoons within Perth Water from 6:00am on the 25 January 2022 until 8:00 am on the 27 January 2022.